|

 - PAULUS:

-Latin family name which was originally a nickname meaning "small."
+Roman Latin family name derived from a byname meaning "small."

 - PAUWEL: